 A survey conducted by Hutton Kearney on the Cytogenetics listserv identified a significant educational need among laboratorians who are expected to understand, validate and review complex molecular technology-based assays for clinical patient care.
 Many currently practicing laboratorians completed their formal education before the advent of SNP chromosomal microarrays and next generation sequencing (NGS).
 The survey revealed that approximately half of responders feel they have some understanding or less of critical interpretative aspects related to molecular-based technologies; the largest need was indicated to be in NGS.

 This short course is meant to begin addressing this educational gap in NGS by presenting the technology and its applications at the most fundamental level.
 This information is targeted towards both beginners to NGS and for those who have some exposure but would benefit from filling in basic knowledge gaps.
-Some of the concepts which will be highlighted include panel-based testing, exome and whole genome sequencing, secondary findings, and genome-wide copy number assessment.
+Some of the concepts which will be highlighted include panel-based ing, exome and whole genome sequencing, secondary findings, and genome-wide copy number assessment.